jjackson19862017/Milestone4_Recipes/README.md

 So I have added comments to my html's instead.

 I have also introduced a Header Block to clean up my code instead of relying on one Content Block

+### Added Delete Recipe Function

+Added Delete Recipe Function to recipes.html and app.py.

+I will add a function to validate user in the future.